-Contractual claim to:
+- Contractual claim to:

-- periodic interest payments - repayment of principal.
+- Periodic interest payments

+- Repayment of principal

-Ranks ahead of equity
+- Ranks ahead of equity

-Can be:
+- Can be:

+- Short term (money market instrument) or medium to long term (capital market instrument)

+- Secured or unsecured (debt instrument that provides the lender with a claim over specified assets if the borrower defaults)

-- short term (money market instrument) or medium to long term (capital market instrument) - secured or unsecured - negotiable (ownership transferable; e.g. commercial bills and promissory notes) or non-negotiable (e.g. term loan obtained from a bank).
+- Negotiable (ownership transferable; e.g. commercial bills and promissory notes) or nonnegotiable (e.g. term loan obtained from a bank) (can be sold by the original lender through a financial market)

-corporate and government debt
+- Corporate and government debt